MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <li>&quot;RmtIntranet&quot;</li>
 <li>&quot;Internet&quot;</li>
 <li>&quot;Ply2Renders&quot;</li>
 <li>&quot;LocalSubnet&quot; indicates any local address on the local subnet.
-This token is not case-sensitive.</li>
+This token isn't case-sensitive.</li>
 <li>A subnet can be specified using either the subnet mask or network prefix notation.
 If neither a subnet mask not a network prefix is specified, the subnet mask defaults to 255.255.255.255.</li>
 <li>A valid IPv6 address.</li>
 <li>An IPv4 address range in the format of &quot;start address - end address&quot; with no spaces included.</li>